November 5, 2015

 The current state of free stock photography is bleak.
 Too many photos are getting used over and over endlessly causing me to lose a lack of faith in some blogs or apps.

-I first got introduced to the idea of free stock photos when I was shared the one we are all probably most familiar with, unsplash.com.
-At first I loved this resource.
+I first got introduced to the idea of free stock photos when I have shared the one we are all probably most familiar with, unsplash.com.
+At first, I loved this resource.
 I thought to myself,

 “No longer would I need to hunt to find some wonderful photography”.

-Then as a year or two passed I began to notice how repetitive the site was.
-Much to my dismay I couldn’t continue to use the photography in my work as I was seeing it all over the internet.
+Then like a year or two passed I began to notice how repetitive the site was.
+Much to my dismay, I couldn’t continue to use the photography in my work as I was seeing it all over the internet.
 I certainly can’t complain that much because the photos are free, but the subject matter of each photo is pretty much the same week to week.
-If you want to find some great landscape or nature based photos then look no further than unsplash.com.
+If you want to find some great landscape or nature-based photos then look no further than unsplash.com.

 New sites are popping up every day showcasing the lasted free stock photos all of which are very similar.
 Upon the birth of unsplash came many more sites:

 - IM Free